uabrc/mkdocs-title-casing-plugin/README.md

   - title-casing:
     - capitalization_type: title (default) | first_letter
     - mode: warn (default) | fix
+    - ignore_definition_file: str path (default .title-casing-ignore)
 ```

 > If this is the first `plugins` entry that you are adding, you should probably also add `search` as this is enabled by default.

 ## Usage

-When the plugin is enabled, all section and page titles will be converted to use Title Case.
+When the plugin is enabled, all section and page titles will be converted to use Title Case, except for words in the optional ".title-casing-ignore" file.
 For example, `War and peace` becomes `War and Peace`.

 ### Configuration